mbrewis19321023/skripsieCode/README.md

 Version 2.5: This is a rollback version.
 Removed all the functionality associated with 2.4 since it will nopw be added in a Step_3 instead.
 Also removed the redundent indexing in the data.csv file

 Version 3.1: Here Step_3 was added.
 It only works for test cases

+Version 3.2: Here Step_3 was modified to work for actual directories.
+It is very buggy and does not pick up strange pin names and LEDs for example.
+It also crashes when the folder is empty.
+A more general approuch is needed.